Anya (Anastasia): Voice

-Stage

-Anya appears in Anastasia on Ice, an ice show adaptation of the film, which premiered in 1999.
-Ice skater Florentine Houdinière performed as Anya, but Ryan's original dialogue from the animated film was re-used for the ice show, to which Houdinière lip synced.
-A stage musical adaptation of the film premiered on Broadway in 2017, in which the role of Anya was originated by actress Christy Altomare.
-The actress claims to have felt immediately connected to Anya, having grown up a fan of the character.
-Altomare was nominated for a Theatre World Award and a Drama Desk Award for her performance.

-Other media

-Anya is featured in the video game Anastasia: Adventures with Pooka and Bartok, based on the events of the film.

 Critical reception

 Anya has received positive reviews from film critics, most of whom complimented her vibrant, independent personality.
 Wendy R. Weinstein of Film Journal International described Anya as a "witty" and "streetwise" character who is strong enough to physically fight Rasputin, a sentiment shared by Nell Minow of Common Sense Media.
 Marjorie Baumgarten of The Austin Chronicle called her "delightfully un-regal and un-ladylike".
-Both /Film's Dalin Rowell and Collider's Tyler B. Searle found Anya to be a multidimensional improvement over Thumbelina from Bluth's 1994 film of the same name.
+Both /Films Dalin Rowell and Collider's Tyler B. Searle found Anya to be a multidimensional improvement over Thumbelina from Bluth's 1994 film of the same name.
 James Verniere of The Boston Globe described Anya as "so sweet, charming and likable [that] it's hard to imagine anyone could wish her ill", while El-Shai highlighted her as a refreshing heroine during a decade of "stereotypical 'damsel in distress' Disney Princesses".
 Praising her honesty and integrity, Bob Smithouser of Plugged In said Anya "values her sense of identity more highly than riches".
 Some reviewers, such as Screen Anarchy's Sebastian Zavala Kahn, went as far as to declare Anya "one of the most memorable animated protagonists of the 90s", lauding her as a charismatic, engaging character while congratulating her creators for avoiding damsel in distress tropes commonly associated with Disney princesses.
 Echoing Kahn's proclamation, Leah Rozen of People described Anya as one of the best female characters of the decade, considering the role worthy of actresses Jodie Foster and Michelle Pfeiffer.
 Several critics also noted the character's resemblance to actress Audrey Hepburn.